BlokasLabs/pisound-docs/docs/pisound-acrylic-case.md

 1. Screw the remaining 4 screws (B) and push the knobs (A) on.

 [^1]: Use the correct piece depending on your Raspberry Pi version.
+For Pi 4, you will have to punch out the hole for the 3.5mm audio jack on the Raspberry Pi 4 board.
+Either use the tips of your fingers to budge the pre-cut hole cap out, or use a small object to punch it out, please mind your fingers to avoid any injury.

 [^2]: It may have to be flipped horizontally depending on your Raspberry Pi version.